linkmesrl/Punk-Api/README.md

 Create a SPA  that allows the user to filter and order the beers by any combination of:
 - ABV (Alcohol By Volume) attribute,
 - IBU (International Bitterness Units) attribute.
-- Display a list of beers with data from APIs.
+- Display the list of beers with data from APIs.
 - Decide the architecture of your components and their communication.
 - Style: Feel free to use any style or framework or even plain css.